 In order to finalize their admission, students must provide a final official high school transcript to the Office of Admissions prior to enrollment.
 If information on the final official high school transcript differs from information provided on the SRAR, a student’s admission and scholarship offer could be revoked.

 Students who attended multiple high schools must provide an official transcript that shows all coursework.
 If information is omitted or changed on the current institution’s transcript, an official transcript from all schools attended must be provided.

 Grade Point Average (GPA) Calculation

 The University of Oregon considers students for admission and scholarships based on a cumulative weighted GPA.
 This GPA is recalculated based on a student’s completed coursework and may not be the same as the GPA shown on the transcript.

-In general, the UO will include all grades from ninth grade forward.
-However, eighth-grade coursework in math or foreign language completed at the high school (secondary) level will also be included if reported on the high school transcript.
+The UO will include all grades from coursework from ninth grade forward.
+Eighth-grade coursework in math or foreign language completed at the high school (secondary) level will be included in the unit counts for that subject area, but the grades will not be included in the GPA calculation if reported on the high school transcript.

 Courses completed with an Honors designation receive 0.50 weight points (As are worth 4.5 instead of 4, Bs 3.5 instead of 3, etc.).